htmldbjs/htmldbjs/README.md

 ### `htmldb-section`

-A container for the elements, that automatically rendered by the related htmldb-table.
+A container for the elements, that automatically rendered by the related `htmldb-table`.

 #### Syntax